Malcx/DamnSmallBlog/README.md

 e.g.

 ^ wCDIYvFmgW8

+Everything else should be obvious although I will write better instructions here in due course.

 ## Demo
 No demo of the CMS at the moment - but my site [Malcx](http://www.malcx.com) is the product of the front end.